ckinateder/StoryGrab/README.md

 # StoryGrab
 Required library: Kcontrols
-<br /> I may get rid of the Create Account screeen so usernames & passwords don't need to be stored in a separate file.
+<br /> I got get rid of the Create Account screeen so usernames & passwords don't need to be stored in a separate file.
+It is more secure as AEP credentials for authenticating web traffic are never stored outside of a temporary variable in the main program.

 # Screenshots:
 Login screen: